hblanko/cookbase/docs/source/cbdm.rst

   temperature, weight, position in the oven...
 - :code:`foodstuff` *("abstract")*: One or more properties that provide references either to ingredients or to the product of a previously performed (and finished) process.
-Such references must be strings that match within the same CBR document to a definition of either a **CBR Ingredient** or a **CBR Process**.
+Such references must be strings that match within the same CBR document to the key of either a **CBR Ingredient** or a **CBR Process**.

   Different names can be given to a :code:`foodstuff` property, in order to provide a better insight of its role within the context of a concrete process.
 This